SHTFDad may collect a share of sales or other compensation from the links on this page.

 The Best Fruits and Veggies to Grow for Homesteading Beginners

-Zucchini Tip: Zucchini can be grown in pots and rooftop gardens.
-Try growing zucchini vertically no matter if you live in the city or the country as an extra prepping training for yourself.
+Zucchini can be grown in pots and rooftop gardens.
+Try growing zucchini vertically no matter if you live (in the city or the country), as extra prepping training for yourself.

 These fruits and veggies are not the only ones great for homesteading beginners and preppers.
 Depending on climate, soil condition and other factors, other fruits and veggies like squash, Brussels sprouts, sweet potatoes (you can eat the leaves!) and leafy greens would be smart choices too.

 Now that we know how to grow the best fruits and veggies, we need to make making sure the kids won’t be picky eaters.
 Teach them to enjoy what you harvest from the garden, by involving them in the growing process.
 Otherwise, all these preparations would be in vain.

 What fruits and veggies do YOU find it easy to grow?
 Don’t be shy!
 Share some gardening tips and tricks as well as some local fruits and veggies that grow best in your area.